scholarslab/scholarslab.github.io/collections/_events/invited-speaker-2024-miriam-posner.md

 end_time: '11:30:00'
 layout: events
 slug: invited-speaker-2024-miriam-posner
-title: 'DH Speaker Series — Miriam Posner: Seeing Like a Supply Chain'
+title: "DH Speaker Series: Miriam Posner: Seeing Like a Supply Chain"
-location: 'Alderman 308 (Scholars' Lab Common Room)'
+location: "Alderman 308 (Scholars' Lab Common Room)"
 ---

 Please join us for a conversation with Miriam Posner, co-sponsored by the Scholars' Lab, New Literary History, and the Institute for Humanities & Global Cultures.